hortonworks-gallery/ambari-vnc-service/README.md

     ![Image](../master/screenshots/maven-run-configuration.png?raw=true)
     - Click Run to start compile

-- Eclipse should now be able to run a mvn compile and create the uber jar
+- Eclipse should now be able to run a mvn compile and create the uber jar.
+In the future you can just select below to compile:
+  - Run > Run History > streaming compile

 - To setup Eclipse to run the topology: In Eclipse, click Run > External Tools > External Tools Configurations > Program > New, then:
   - For trucking demo tutorial